Developers-Institute/WDD01-Day-In-The-Life/README.md

 12. Write a short blurb about yourself in the `<p>` element.
 13. Try out the links on both pages and make sure they work correctly!!

-Celebrate again!! 🎉🎉🎉 You've commited your second code assignment!!
+Celebrate again!! 🎉🎉🎉 You've finished your third challenge!!